Psalm 30:5 New King James Version (NKJV)

 But [a]joy comes in the morning.

 Why Joy Comes in the Morning

 The statement joy comes in the morning is incomplete without the preceding part.
 Yes, there will be weeping.
-There will be night!
+There will be a night!
 These will be seasons filled with tears, despair and pain.
 Yet we know that these will not last forever, they will come to pass.
-Just as the son of man was sent to bring light into a dark world, morning will come to you.
+As the son of man was sent to bring light into a dark world, the morning will come to you.

 Joy is your place of promise.
 The night not a comfortable place to be, but you are in great company.
 The Holy Bible is packed with men and women who endured great nights, as they awaited their joy that was to come in the morning.
 And boy, did that joy come in the morning!